-PPDU format for LB-PHY
+Figure 76 PPDU format for LB-PHY

-The LB-PHY uses the PPDU format shown in Figure 76.

 Bit order

+Header fields that contain numbers shall be transmitted starting with the LSB first to the MSB last.

 The PSDU consists of an ordered sequence of octets.
-The octets of the PSDU shall be transmitted in the order they were received through the PD-SAP.
 Within each octet of the PSDU, the LSB of each octet shall be transmitted first.

-Header fields that contain numbers shall be transmitted starting with the LSB first to the MSB last.

-An exception to this rule is the high reliability control header in 11.2.6.4.
-This header is treated as a sequence of octets with the LSB of each octet transmitted first.

 11.2.3 Preamble

-The PHY Preamble field is used for PPDU detection and synchronization.
-Preamble enables the identification of the existence of a transmission, as well as automatic gain control.
-It consists of pseudo noise training sequence, which lasts for the duration equivalent of two OFDM symbols.
+The LB-PHY preamble consists of pseudo noise training sequence, which lasts for the duration equivalent of two OFDM symbols.
 The sequence in preamble field is a time domain sequence and does not have any channel coding or line coding.

 The following demonstrates the generation of pseudo noise training sequences.